DS4MS

 Proposed Approach / Solution

-SDSC develops ML models and optimization algorithms to tackle the fitting problem and the decision-making problem.
-First, the approach provides a denoising algorithm that extracts the signal from the noisy observations (Fig. 2).
+SDSC developed ML models and optimization algorithms to tackle the fitting problem and the decision-making problem.
+First, we designed a denoising algorithm that extracts the signal from the noisy observations (Fig. 2).
 The solution is based on the resolution of a regularized problem that leverages the rotation invariance property of the background noise.
-Second, the approach identifies the regions that require more measurement to get a good signal-to-noise ratio.
-We create a stoping criterion ensuring that enough have been collected to get a good signal-to-noise ratio.
-The solution is implemented in the MJOLNIR software that treats the collected data.
+The solution was implemented in the MJOLNIR software that treats the collected data.
+Second, the approach identified the regions that require more measurement to get a good signal-to-noise ratio.
+We used a stopping criterion ensuring that enough have been collected to get a good signal-to-noise ratio.

 Impact